ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/native-class-basics/template.md

 rely on standard prototypical inheritance, making them interoperable.

 <aside>
-  **Note**: You can omit the class name from native classes, e.g. `class extends EmberObject`.
-While this is possible, it is **not** recommended.
-Giving your classes names will give them actual names in the JS vm, meaning that name will show in the console and developer tools instead of `(unknown mixin)` or the name that the container gives them.
+  <strong>Note</strong>: You can omit the class name from native classes, e.g.
+  <code>class extends EmberObject</code>.
+While this is possible, it is
+  <strong>not</strong> recommended.
+Giving your classes names will give them
+  actual names in the JS vm, meaning that name will show in the console and developer tools instead of <code>(unknown mixin)</code> or the name that the container gives them.
 In the future, this will make debugging and analyzing your app easier.
 </aside>

 ### Extending native classes with `.extend()`

-As of Ember v3.2, you can extend interoperably back and forth between native classes and `EmberObject` style extends:
+In versions of Ember that support native classes, you can extend interoperably back and forth between native classes and `EmberObject` style extends:

 ```js
 class Foo extends EmberObject {